Older couple enjoying an evening kayak session

 Slow down this process by continuing to build muscle.

-Build muscle through strength and resistance training.
 After 65, it's vitally important to exercise to build muscle mass and strength to improve mobility and balance.
 The effort needs to be difficult enough to make a change, but not so hard that you injure yourself.

 If you're over 65, consider bodyweight exercises to build muscles more safely than traditional weight lifting.

 Start any new routine with a certified professional, and under the care of a licensed medical provider.
-This will ensure that you’re starting at the right pace and for your body.
+This will ensure that you’re starting at the right pace for your body.

 Also consider increasing protein in your diet.
 Proteins are the building blocks of muscles.